Table of Contents[Hide][Show]

 Florida and Gulf Coast Beaches

 Many popular family beach locations are in Florida and the Gulf Coast area.
 Soft sandy beaches and warm waters replicate the Caribbean, without the need for a passport!

-Considering an International Beach Vacation
+International Beach Vacation Ideas

 If everyone has a passport and you’re ready for international travel, consider one of these gorgeous beach vacation destinations for the family.
 Many tropical locations have fantastic all-inclusive luxury locations.
 Just do your research in regards to weather issues that might cause trouble or a vacation cancellation, such as during hurricane season.
 The upside of planning a trip during hurricane season?
 The crowds will be smaller.
 The downside?
 Yep.
 A hurricane.